perezjoan/CDPC---ICCSA-2024-Protocol/README.md

     0.1 Pre-processing  - Main GeoPackage preparation from selected layers of BD_TOPO and Filosofi
     0.2 Pre-processing  - Automated subset preparation for a given city
     1.1 Dwelling estimation - Filter no dwelling buildings
-    1.2 Dwelling estimation - Evaluate number of dwellings for inhabited buildings with NA values from BD_TOPO
+    1.2 Dwelling estimation - Evaluate number of dwellings for inhabited buildings with NA values from BD_TOPO 1.3 Evaluate number of dwellings for NA buildings with dwellings

 - **Road continuity**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)
 The aim of this section is to analyze road continuity, including notable local connectivity averages related to global connectivity averages.

 ## Installation Steps